Gravito-electromagnetic analogies: The gravito-electromagnetic analogy based on tidal tensors

 \subsection{The analogy for differential precession}

 Eqs.~(\ref{analogy}.2) in Table \ref{analogy} give $B_{\alpha\beta}$ and $\mathbb{H}_{\alpha\beta}$ a physical interpretation as the tensors which, when contracted with a magnetic/gravitomagnetic dipole vector, yield the force exerted on magnetic dipoles/gyroscopes.
-We will now show that these tensors can also be interpreted as tensors of {}``relative'', or {}``differential'', precession for these test particles; i.e., tensors that, when contracted with a separation vector $\delta x^{\beta}$, yield the angular velocity of precession of a spinning particle at given point $\mathcal{P}_{2}$ relative to a system of axes anchored to spinning particles, with \emph{the same 4-velocity }(and gyromagnetic ratio $\sigma$, if an electromagnetic field is present), at the infinitesimally close point $\mathcal{P}_{1}$.
-This is analogous to the electric tidal tensors $E_{\alpha\beta}$ and $\mathbb{E}_{\alpha\beta}$, which, when contracted with $\delta x^{\beta}$, yield the relative acceleration of two infinitesimally close test particles with the same 4-velocity.
+We will now show that these tensors can also be interpreted as tensors of ``relative'', or ``differential'', precession for these test particles; i.e., tensors that, when contracted with a separation vector $\delta x^{\beta}$, yield the angular velocity of precession of a spinning particle at a point $\mathcal{P}_{2}$ relative to a system of axes anchored to spinning particles, with \emph{the same 4-velocity }(and the same gyromagnetic ratio $\sigma$, if an electromagnetic field is present), at the infinitesimally close point $\mathcal{P}_{1}$.
+This is analogous to the electric tidal tensors $E_{\alpha\beta}$ and $\mathbb{E}_{\alpha\beta}$, which, when contracted with $\delta x^{\beta}$, yield the relative acceleration of two infinitesimally close test particles with the same 4-velocity (and the same ratio $q/m$ in the electromagnetic case).

+For clarity we will treat the gravitational and electromagnetic interactions separately.
+We will start by the gravitational problem.
+Our goal is to compute the precession of a gyroscope at some point $\mathcal{P}_{2}$ relative to a frame attached to guiding gyroscopes at the neighboring point $\mathcal{P}_{1}$.
+Let $U^{\alpha}$ be the 4-velocity of the gyroscope, and $a^{\alpha}=DU^{\alpha}/d\tau$ its acceleration.
+According to the Mathisson-Papapetrou equations \cite{MathissonNeueMechanik,Papapetrou I}, no torque is exerted on a gyroscope (taken as a \emph{pole-dipole} particle) in a gravitational field; if one moreover assumes the Mathisson-Pirani \cite{MathissonNeueMechanik,Pirani 1956} spin condition $S^{\alpha\beta}U_{\beta}=0$, it follows from these equations that its spin vector undergoes Fermi-Walker transport,